innocraft/php-experiments/README.md

 echo $activated->getName();
 ```

-Running a split test can be as easy as:
+Running a split URL test can be as easy as:

 ```php
 $variations = [